Mnwa/sonya/README.md

 **sonya** supports simple and flexible configuring.
 > You don't need to use any configurations to up the simple service

-Also, service has a lot of options that can be configured from the environment, yaml and json.
+Also, the service has a lot of options that can be configured from the environment, YAML, and JSON.

 #### [Configure documentation](https://github.com/Mnwa/sonya/documentation/configure.md)